Quantile Hedging in a Semi-Static Market with Model Uncertainty: Examples

-The intuition of this result is that any $\omega^n$ is of probability arbitrarily close to $1$ under some model in $\prob^n$, so that to quantile hedge $F$ with expected success ratio $\alpha<1$, the hedging strategy needs to superhedge $\alpha F$ on every path.
+The intuition behind Proposition \ref{linear} is that any $\omega^n$ is of probability arbitrarily close to $1$ under some model in $\prob^{n,0}$, so that to quantile hedge $F$ with expected success ratio $\alpha<1$, the hedging strategy needs to superhedge $\alpha F$ on $\omega^n$.
 Since Theorem \ref{convergence-c} applies, $\pi(\alpha,F) = \alpha\pi(F)$ also holds.
-In this example, it is also easy to see the difference between quantile hedging with expected success ratio and quantile hedging with success probability, because for the latter, quantile hedging with any given probability is actually superhedging.
+This example also demonstrates the difference between quantile hedging with expected success ratio and quantile hedging with success probability, because for the latter, quantile hedging with any given probability is actually superhedging.